Homeboy Sandman: Career

+Homeboy Sandman has frequently collaborated with fellow underground rapper Aesop Rock as the duo Lice.
+Together they released a series of free collaborative EPs, Lice (2015), Lice Two: Still Buggin (2016), and Triple Fat Lice (2017), which became cult favorites in the indie hip-hop scene.
+These projects were well received by critics, who highlighted the pair’s complementary chemistry and the “hyper-referential density” of their lyricism.
+In 2022, Rhymesayers released all three of Homeboy Sandman and Aesop Rock's Lice albums on digital streaming platforms.
+After a long hiatus, the duo released Miami Lice: Season Four in 2026.

 Personal life

 Del Villar's father and mother were born in the Dominican Republic and Puerto Rico respectively.
 His father boxed as a heavyweight before becoming an attorney.

-He graduated from the University of Pennsylvania with a Bachelor of Arts degree and went on to accept a scholarship to attend law school before dropping out to focus on music.
+Homeboy Sandman graduated from the University of Pennsylvania in Philadelphia with a Bachelor of Arts degree and then accepted a scholarship to attend law school.
+He dropped out to focus on music.